jwrdegoede/linux-sunxi/Documentation/input/event-codes.rst

 BTN_{STYLUS,STYLUS2} should be used to report buttons on the tool itself.
 Any button may be used for buttons on the tablet except BTN_{MOUSE,LEFT}.
 BTN_{0,1,2,etc} are good generic codes for unlabeled buttons.
-Do not use meaningful buttons, like BTN_FORWARD, unless the button is labeled for that purpose on the device.
+Do not use meaningful buttons, like BTN_FORWRD, unless the button is labeled for that purpose on the device.

 For new hardware, both INPUT_PROP_DIRECT and INPUT_PROP_POINTER should be set.